Cicero Split and Expand SS6

 PALLS have been speaking to the case officer at NFDC for SS6 - David Norris - who is also newly appointed head of Development Management at NFDC.
 He has kindly agreed to meet us and we look forward to an open sharing of information with him and the opportunity for PALLS to be constructively involved with and made aware of pre-application matters.

 Claire Upton-Brown, Chief Planning Officer at NFDC, is keen that local communities should be involved at all stages of the planning process - especially at the pre-application stage.
-However, we are concerned that with the direction that Cicero seems to be moving in, it rather looks as though they are going to bulldoze their way towards a planning application with absolutely no intention of seeking the views of local residents - positive or negative.

 A site promoter or developer builds and moves on - a community is left to live with the outcome of their actions for a long time.